dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Level Ground

 Attach *String Line Levels* to the strings on all four sides.
 Level starting roughly an inch above the ground at the highest point.
 Use this as a guide to remove top soil until the ground is leveled.
+Tamp the toil with a *Tamper*.

 ### Retaining Wall (avoid)